rugk/threema-msgapi-sdk-php/README.md

 threema-msgapi-tool.php -c <threemaId> <from> <secret>
 ```

-Fetch the capabilities of a Threema ID
+Fetch the capabilities of a Threema ID.

 #### Decrypt a Message and download the Files